U.S.A.

 Then this gives them an idea to take revenge on the biker gang that killed their father.

-A movie made on a god awful budget as the picture quality sucks as it looks like it was shot on a cheap home video camera.
-It was obviously a bad video quality picture which wasn't surprising that they shelved this film after making it in 1981 and released it to video 7 years later.
+Bottom line is that a movie made on a god awful budget as the picture quality sucks as it looks like it was shot on a cheap home video camera.
+It was obviously a bad video quality picture.
+The story tries to be interesting but fails for the most part.
+In 1984 it did show on an Elvira TV episode of Movie Macabre showing clips of Fabian's role.

 Marilyn Burns